greg0ire/git_template/docs/hooks/junk-checker.md

 Checks for user defined phrases that you don't want to commit to your repository, such as `var_dump()`, `console.log()` etc. on `pre-commit`.

-This can be overridden by doing a:
+This can be overridden by using the following option :

 ```sh
 git commit --no-verify